unitejs/cli/docs/roadmap.md

 ## Meta data substitutions

-* License file substitutions e.g. 'name of author', 'owner'
+* License file substitutions e.g. 'name of author', 'owner' - needs work by spdx to get list of all fields
-* Meta tags author in index.html

 # App Frameworks